alonsoir/llm-apps/README.md

 - Utilizes OpenAI's GPT-4o model for generating responses
 - Implements persistent memory using Mem0 and Qdrant vector store
+- Implements persistent memory using Mem0 and Milvus vector store.
+In progress.
 - Allows users to view their conversation history
 - Provides a user-friendly interface with Streamlit